MoCo-GHE-Admin/github-scripts/README.md

 optional arguments:
+  -h, --help        show this help message and exit --query QUERY     The query to run, without orgs --note-archive    if specified, will add archival status of the repo to the output, this will slow things down and use more API
+                    calls
-  -h, --help        show this help message and exit --query QUERY     The query to run, without orgs --orgini          use "orglist.ini" with the "orgs" entry with a csv list of all orgs to check --pat-key PATKEY  key in .gh_pat.toml of the PAT to use -v                Verbose - Print out that we're waiting for rate limit reasons
+  --orgini          use "orglist.ini" with the "orgs" entry with a csv list of all orgs to check --pat-key PATKEY  key in .gh_pat.toml of the PAT to use -v                Verbose - Print out that we're waiting for rate limit reasons